BnayaGross/Longevity-module/README.md

 1. The first script, "Drug_proximity.py" calculates the proximity of all the drugs in the DrugBank to each of the hallmarks of aging for a specific confidence level.
 It can be launched from the terminal using the command "python3 ./Drug_proximity.py confidence_level" where confidence_level value is [1,2,3,4,5].
 2. The script "Drug_proximity.py" can take a few weeks to run.
 Instead, one can parallelize a computation using a high-performance computing (HPC) cluster to shorten the run time.
 This can be done using the scripts "Drug_proximity_multi_processing.py" and "Drug_proximity__multi_processing_sbatch.sh".
 3. Once the proximity is calculated, one can use the second script "pAGE.ipynb" to calculate the pAGE value.

+The software is standalone, and there are no special software dependencies or operating systems required.
+Using python3 is sufficient.